danperryy/Python-ODB-Scan-Tool/README.md

 Here are a few of the currently supported commands (for a full list, see commands.py):

+(note: support for these commands will vary from car to car)

 + Calculated Engine Load
 + Engine Coolant Temperature
 + Fuel Pressure